 3. Create a safe environment

-All ideas should be accepted equally and never judged
+All ideas are accepted equally and never judged

 Never place blame